What is Business Intelligence

 Business intelligence equips enterprises to gain business advantage from data.
-Once an organization is powered with BI it can anticipate enhanced turnaround time on data collection, come up with fresh ideas for novel business initiatives, foresee accurate picture of customer needs and demands, and perform more targeted marketing campaigns.
+Once an organization is powered with BI it can anticipate an enhanced turnaround time on data collection, come up with fresh ideas for novel business initiatives, foresee accurate picture of customer needs and demands, and perform more targeted marketing campaigns.
 In addition, it will gain enhanced knowledge that will help it advance its brand into the top slot in terms of market share, cut down its client churn, reduce its overheads and also diminish delays in supply chain, among other advantages.
-Decisions purely based on the gut feeling cannot assure success; but in BI’s fact-based decision-making framework, confident decisions can be made for assured business success.
+Decisions purely based on the gut feeling cannot assure success; but in BI’s fact-based decision-making framework, confident decisions can be made for assuring business success.
 Further, BI makes an organization agile thereby giving it a competitive edge in today’s evolving market condition.

-Every day, a dairy company collects from 2,000 stores information which is uploaded to servers at its headquarters at the end of the day.
-This information is used by the chain’s main office to instantly analyze key operational measures such as the number of dairy products sold, profits, trends, and so forth.
+Every day, a dairy company collects from 2,000 stores information which is uploaded to the servers at its headquarters at the end of the day.
+This information is used by the chain’s main office to instantly analyze key operational measures such as the amount of dairy products sold, profits, trends, and so forth.

 Next day, by early morning the company’s managers receive performance data.
 Next, they verify current revenue, time required to perform each job, and other performance measures.
-With BI, franchisees with multiple locations can have consolidated views, as can the company’s regional managers.
+With BI, franchise with multiple locations can have consolidated views, as can the company’s regional managers.